Careers, Employability & Enterprise Education

-How is Careers, Employabilty and Enterprise Education taught at St Albans Girls' School?
+How is Careers, Employability and Enterprise Education taught at St Albans Girls' School?

 St Albans Girls' School has fully implemented the eight Gatsby Benchmarks through the specific lessons within the PSHE curriculum and the Post 16 Step Up Programme.
 This is complimented by a range of wider curriculum learning opportunities.

 The eight Gatsby benchmarks of Good Career Guidance: